Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

 \subsubsection{Adoption and Cost Analysis}

-Table \ref{CostComparisonAnalysis} presents a detailed comparison of the ODMTS designs considered in this section with respect to the adoption, cost, and revenue.
-The revenue is assumed to be \$2.5 per ride. {\tt 10Hub} refers to the baseline design from Section \ref{sec:TransitNetworkDesign}, {\tt 10HubISC} to the 10 hub design with increased on-demand shuttle costs from Section~\ref{sec:IncreasedCostShuttles}, {\tt 10HubDR} to the 10 hub design with doubled ridership from Section \ref{sec:IncreasedRidershipSection}, {\tt 10HubDRAC} to the 10 hub design with doubled ridership and accessibility considerations from Section~\ref{sec:IncreasedRidershipLowIncomeWithoutVehicles}, and {\tt 20HubDR} to the 20 hub design with doubled ridership from Section \ref{sec:IncreasedRidershipSectionandHubs}.
-Columns ``MI'' and ``HI'' represent the percentage of the middle and high income riders who adopt the ODMTS.
-No low-income riders have a choice model, except in {\tt 10HubDRAC}.
-Column ``\# of riders'' corresponds to the number of riders considered in the design, with the number of riders utilizing the ODMTS in parentheses.
-Columns ``Revenue'', ``Inv Cost'', and ``Trv Cost'' represent the revenue of the transit agency (from existing users and those choosing to adopt the ODMTS), the investment cost of operating bus legs between hubs, and the total travel cost of the ODMTS riders.
-Column ``NC/rider'' presents the cost (or benefit) per rider: it is obtained by deducting the revenue from the sum of the investment and travel costs and dividing by the number of ODMTS riders.
+{Tables \ref{AdoptionComparisonAnalysis} and \ref{CostComparisonAnalysis} present a detailed comparison of the ODMTS designs considered in Sections \ref{sec:TransitNetworkDesign}-\ref{sec:IncreasedRidershipSectionandHubs} with respect to the adoption, cost, and revenue.} The revenue is assumed to be \$2.5 per ride. {\tt 10Hub} refers to the baseline design from Section \ref{sec:TransitNetworkDesign}, {\tt 10HubISC} to the 10 hub design with increased on-demand shuttle costs from Section~\ref{sec:IncreasedCostShuttles}, { {\tt 10HubMWI} to the 10 hub design with more weight to minimizing inconvenience,} {\tt 10HubDR} to the 10 hub design with doubled ridership from Section \ref{sec:IncreasedRidershipSection}, {\tt 10HubDRAC} to the 10 hub design with doubled ridership and considerations of access from Section~\ref{sec:IncreasedRidershipLowIncomeWithoutVehicles}, and {\tt 20HubDR} to the 20 hub design with doubled ridership from Section \ref{sec:IncreasedRidershipSectionandHubs}.
+In Table \ref{AdoptionComparisonAnalysis}, columns ``MI'' and ``HI'' under ``Adoption (\%)'' column represent the percentage of the middle and high income riders who adopt the ODMTS.
+No low-income riders have a choice model, except in {\tt 10HubDRAC} where 3428 of 3508 low-income riders adopt the ODMTS.
+Column ``\# of Riders'' corresponds to the number of riders considered in the design, with the number of riders utilizing the ODMTS in parentheses for middle-income, high-income and total riders, respectively.
+In Table \ref{CostComparisonAnalysis}, columns ``Revenue'', ``Inv Cost'', and ``Trv Cost'' represent the revenue of the transit agency (from existing users and those choosing to adopt the ODMTS), the investment cost of operating bus legs between hubs, and the total travel cost of the ODMTS riders.
+Column ``Net Cost/Rider'' presents the cost (or benefit) per rider: it is obtained by deducting the revenue from the sum of the investment and travel costs and dividing by the number of ODMTS riders.

 The first interesting result is that the baseline design would be profitable for a price of \$2.96, which is quite remarkable, given the improvements in quality of service and the increased ridership.
 Of course, the analysis ignores a variety of fixed costs and subsidies but the analysis reflects the significant ODMTS potential.
 As ridership grows, revenues also grow in proportion and the adoption rates remain similar.
 The investment cost for the bus network and the travel costs of the on-demand shuttles also grow but slower: this means that the net cost per rider decrease significantly, highlighting economies of scale in ODMTS.
 The 20-hub design is particularly interesting: the investment cost for the buses further increases but the cost for on-demand shuttles decreases more, making the ODMTS profitable at \$2.5.